 There are a number of ways to share a rented home.
 Each arrangement has different obligations you need to follow.

-In a sub-letting arrangement, you, as the tenant, can rent part or all of the premises to another person.
-You remain the landlord's tenant and you’re still responsible for the tenancy, including the actions of the sub–tenant.
+In a sub-letting arrangement, the tenant can rent part or all of the premises to another person.
+The tenant remains the landlord's tenant and is still responsible for the tenancy, including the actions of the sub-tenant.

 - Transferring or assigning the agreement – if a tenant transfers or assigns the lease, they are inviting someone to be added or take over the lease.
-The existing lease agreement, including any remaining fixed term period and the rent payable, is transferred to the new tenant or co–tenant.
+The existing lease agreement, including any remaining fixed term period and the rent payable, is transferred to the new tenant or co-tenant.
 There is no need to sign a new lease although it is best to put the arrangement in writing to avoid any disputes later on.

-An additional occupants arrangement is when you informally invite someone to stay with you.
+An additional occupants arrangement is when a tenant informally invites someone to stay with them.
 This could be a family member, friend or stranger and it may be a temporary or permanent arrangement.

 Consent from the landlord

-Having an additional occupant does not require permission, although you must not exceed the maximum number of permitted occupants stated on the lease.
+Having an additional occupant does not require permission, although a tenant must not exceed the maximum number of permitted occupants stated on the lease.

 A landlord cannot unreasonably say no to requests to sub-let or co-tenant the premises.

-Examples of when it is reasonable to say no include, but not limited to:
+Examples of when it is reasonable to say no include, but are not limited to:

 - if the total number of occupants permitted under the lease would be exceeded

 - if the total number of occupants would exceed any local council rules and regulations

 - if the person being proposed is listed on a tenancy database

 - if they reasonably believe it would result in the premises being overcrowded.

-If your request is refused, and you believe the decision is unreasonable, you can apply to the Tribunal to hear your case.
+If a tenant’s request is refused, and they believe the decision is unreasonable, they can apply to the Tribunal to hear their case.